Hemoptysis: A Merck Manual of Patient Symptoms podcast

 Several specific findings are of note.
-Known renal failure or hematuria suggests a pulmonary-renal syndrome (eg, Goodpasture's syndrome, Wegener's granulomatosis).
-Patients with Wegener's granulomatosis may have nasal mucosal lesions.
+Known renal failure or hematuria suggests a pulmonary-renal syndrome (eg, Goodpasture syndrome, granulomatosis with polyangiitis).
+Patients with granulomatosis with polyangiitis may have nasal mucosal lesions.
 Visible telangiectasias suggest arteriovenous malformations.
 Patients with hemoptysis due to a bleeding disorder usually have cutaneous findings (petechiae, purpura, or both) or a history of anticoagulant or antiplatelet drug use.
 Recurrent hemoptysis coinciding with menses strongly suggests pulmonary endometriosis.

 Patients with massive hemoptysis require treatment and stabilization, usually in an ICU, before testing.
 Patients with minor hemoptysis can undergo outpatient testing.

 Imaging is always done.
 A chest x-ray is mandatory.
 Patients with normal results, a consistent history, and nonmassive hemoptysis can undergo empiric treatment for bronchitis.
 Patients with abnormal results and patients without a supporting history should undergo CT and bronchoscopy.
 CT may reveal pulmonary lesions that are not apparent on the chest x-ray and can help locate lesions in anticipation of bronchoscopy and biopsy.
-Ventilation/perfusion scanning or CT angiography can confirm the diagnosis of pulmonary embolism.
+CT angiography or, less commonly, ventilation/perfusion scanning with or without pulmonary arteriography can confirm the diagnosis of pulmonary embolism.
 CT and pulmonary angiography can also detect pulmonary arteriovenous fistulas.

 Fiberoptic inspection of the pharynx, larynx, and airways may be indicated along with esophagogastric endoscopy when the etiology is obscure to distinguish hemoptysis from hematemesis and from nasopharyngeal or oropharyngeal bleeding.